Josue-Linares/Josue-Linares/README.md

 - 🧑‍🎓 Actualmente sigo aprendiendo más acerca de este maravilloso mundo / Currently I am still learning more about this wonderful world
 - 🛠 Me gusta trabajar en equipo / I like team work
-- 🕴 Si quieres saber de mi puedes escribirme / If you want to know about me you can write me
+- 🕴 Puedes contactarme / you can contact me
-- 📫 a este correo electrónico / to this email : linaresmenjivarjosuealexander@gmail.com
+- 📫 a este correo electrónico / at this email : linaresmenjivarjosuealexander@gmail.com
 - 🔥 Pueden llamarme/you can call me: Alex